 - 98% of our 2016 graduates were accepted to college.

 Our schools primarily serve a high-needs population from neighborhoods where access to high-quality education has historically been lacking.
-77% of our students qualify for free/reduced lunch.
-21% classified as having special education needs.
-Our students are predominantly Hispanic (43%) and African-American (31%).
+73% of our students qualify for free/reduced lunch.
+21% are classified as having special education needs.
+Our students are predominantly Hispanic (39%) and African-American (31%).

 College acceptances were very high among our graduates and approached our organizational goal of 100%.
-95% of our 2014 graduates were accepted to college.
-Almost half of our high schools had 100% college acceptance rates.
+98% of our 2016 graduates were accepted to college.